 Maintenance and Troubleshooting: Educate the designated individuals about composting maintenance tasks.
 These include monitoring moisture levels, turning the compost pile (if applicable), and troubleshooting common problems such as odor or pest control.

-Collaboration with Cleaning Staff: Establish open communication with the office cleaning staff to ensure they understand and support the composting efforts.
+Collaboration with Facility Management Staff: Establish open communication with the office management staff to ensure they understand and support the composting efforts.
 Coordinate waste management practices to avoid confusion and contamination.

 Utilizing the Compost and Celebrating Success